Connect with us!

 An investigation is the foundation of a strong personal injury claim.
 Your legal team will meticulously review every piece of evidence in your case, including accident details, medical reports, video surveillance, and eyewitness accounts.
 With this information and documentation, it could be possible to show how and why the construction accident happened—and who is liable.

-At Kogan & DiSalvo, we know just how critical this process is.
-We take the time, care, and attention necessary to build the most compelling case possible for damages while managing your claim as efficiently as possible.
+At Kogan & DiSalvo, our construction accident attorneys know just how critical this process is.
+We take the time, care, and attention necessary to build the most compelling case possible for damages while managing your construction accident claim as efficiently as possible.

 Reach Out to a Florida Construction Accident Lawyer